tLiMiT/EECE-3326/limyue-1a/README.md

 	5. The user is prompted to continue entering guesses.
 The user wins if the correct code is guessed.
 The user loses if a predetermined maximum number of guesses has been made.

-Your program should be modular and should make full use of object-oriented programming tech- niques.
+Your program should be modular and should make full use of object-oriented programming techniques.
 Each class should clearly separate its interface from its implementation.
 Use member functions to implement all commonly used operations.

 Part a